Terms used:

 Rhythm Dance

-• Pattern Dance Element: two sections of the Rocker Foxtrot, skated to any dance style with the Tempo range: 26 measures of 4 beats per minute (104 beats per minute) plus or minus 2 beats per minute.
+- Pattern Dance Element: two sequences of the Paso Doble, skated to any dance style with the Tempo range: 56 measures of 2 beats per minute (112 beats per minute) plus or minus 2 beats per minute.

-• One stop permitted, maximum five seconds, must be performed not touching
+- One stop permitted, maximum five seconds (this will count as one of the permitted stops), must be performed not touching

 Free Dance